Array.BinarySearch Method (Array, Int32, Int32, Object)

 This method does not support searching arrays that contain negative indexes. array must be sorted before calling this method.

 If the Array does not contain the specified value, the method returns a negative integer.
-You can apply the bitwise complement operator (~) to the negative result (in Visual Basic, Xor the negative result with -1) to produce an index.
-If this index is greater than or equal to the size of the array, there are no elements larger than value in the array.
+You can apply the bitwise complement operator (~ in C#, Not in Visual Basic) to the negative result to produce an index.
+If this index is one greater than the upper bound of the array, there are no elements larger than value in the array.
 Otherwise, it is the index of the first element that is larger than value.

 Either value or every element of array must implement the IComparable interface, which is used for comparisons.
 The elements of array must already be sorted in increasing value according to the sort order defined by the IComparable implementation; otherwise, the result might be incorrect.